arnab-kar-101/chunking-semantic/pdf-sempart/README.md

 All pipeline parameters (model IDs, thresholds, hLDA settings) are in `config/defaults.yaml`.
 You can override this with `--config`.

+### hLDA backend

+The lightweight test configuration uses an in-process stub for hLDA so the suite can execute without native dependencies.
+To run with the full tomotopy implementation install the optional `topics` extra and set `PDF_SEMPART_TOPIC_BACKEND=tomotopy` before invoking the CLI or pipeline.

 ---

 ## Module Overview